Murder of Lesley Molseed: Attacks

 After his conviction, Kiszko was hated by most inmates, receiving multiple taunts and death threats in the first months after his conviction.
-He was physically attacked on four separate occasions.
+He was physically attacked on four occasions.
 The first was on 24 August 1976, one day after being transferred to Wakefield Prison, when he was set upon in his cell by five prisoners who stole his watch, smashed up his radio, cut his mouth and injured both his knee and ankle.
 The attackers said they did it for Lesley and her family.
 On 11 May 1977, he was hit over the head with a mop handle, leaving Kiszko in need of 17 stitches to a head wound.
 In December 1978, he was punched once in the face by a prisoner in an unprovoked attack while in the prison chapel.

 In March 1981, Kiszko was again punched in the face by a prisoner in an unprovoked attack while in the prison yard, but this time Kiszko retaliated.
 Blows were exchanged and the two had to be separated by guards.
 Both men were given a loss of privileges for 28 days.
 On each occasion, the attacks on Kiszko earned him no sympathy from prisoners or guards because of the crime for which he had been jailed.